bonitasoft/bonita-doc/md/what-is-bonita.md

 ACM, available in Teamwork, Efficiency, Performance and Enterprise editions, is applicable to use cases including problem investigations  (like insurance claims), audits or decision making procedures.

-To learn more about how to implement ACM capabilities in Bonita, check the [documentation](use-bonita-acm.md).
+To learn more about how to use ACM capabilities in Bonita, check the [documentation](use-bonita-acm.md).

 ## How do I create a Bonita application?